 traditions are best in small doses, like pie binges, chair naps and televised parade coverage.
-But thanks to a group of scientists in California, the holiday's namesake spirit of gratitude is quickly outgrowing its November context
+But thanks to a group of scientists at the University of California-Berkeley, the holiday's namesake spirit of gratitude is quickly outgrowing its November context

 , fed by research that points to wide-ranging health benefits from a steady diet of thankfulness.

-The Greater Good Science Center, based at the University of California-Berkeley, has been studying "the psychology, sociology and neuroscience of well-being" for 12 years, including a recently launched study on the science of gratitude
+The Greater Good Science Center, based at UC-Berkeley, has been studying "the psychology, sociology and neuroscience of well-being" for 12 years, including a recent study on the science of gratitude

 .
-That three-year project aims to explain how feeling thankful affects human health, eventually yielding evidence-based practices that can be used in schools, workplaces and medical settings.
+That project aims to explain how feeling thankful affects human health, eventually yielding evidence-based practices to be used in schools, workplaces and medical settings.

-Earlier this year, the GGSC awarded $10,000 grants to several research projects on gratitude
+The GGSC recently awarded $10,000 grants to several research projects on gratitude

-(for which the recipients were surely grateful), and next year it will relaunch the online gratitude journal Thnx4.org
+(for which the recipients were surely grateful), and in 2014 will relaunch the online gratitude journal Thnx4.org

 .
-The group is also planning a public event sometime in 2014 that would "help bridge the research-practice gap."
+The group is also planning a public event that would "help bridge the research-practice gap."
 In the meantime, here's a closer look at some potential benefits year-round gratitude can bring: